 That’s quite a difference from “running on air.”

 While running is the undisputed king of the calorie burn, cardio machines such as treadmills, bikes, steppers, and ellipticals have the ability to increase the load on the body and burn almost as many calories as running.

-At the same rate of exertion, the elliptical vs. running will be nearly the same in terms of calorie burn, though running will be higher due to natural circumstances such as wind resistance and the fact that you are propelling your body hard enough that both feet are off the ground.
+At the same rate of exertion, the elliptical vs. running on a treadmill or outside will be nearly the same in terms of calorie burn, though running will be higher due to natural circumstances such as wind resistance and the fact that you are propelling your body hard enough that both feet are off the ground.

 If you are overweight, have bad knees, or can’t risk an injury, there’s not much variation involved with running.
 Some folks just don’t have the knack for running, or else they don’t like the idea of running outside in public along with the hassle of traffic and weather.

 The beauty of the elliptical trainer is that it is adaptable to your level of fitness whether you are a beginner or a very fit individual.
 Whether you are slim or fat, short or tall, there’s an elliptical that will serve your needs.

 You can pace yourself when you are just starting an exercise program, and then use the programs and settings on the very same trainer to advance to a higher level when you are ready.

 Ultimately, you will decide which activity wins in the elliptical vs. running debate, but whatever you choose, make it something you enjoy and look forward to doing several times a week.

 You can't really say that one form of cardio exercise is better than another, yet the debate of elliptical vs treadmill will always be a thing.
 There are those on either side that will give you 10 reasons why one is better than the other.